MadTeaPartyGames/the-gonzo-docs/docs/deepdive.md

 >
 > ![](../assets/images/liquify-settings.png)
 >
-> > 1. **Liquify Size** - This will control the size of liquify effect in the x,y,and z directions.
+> > 1. **Liquify Size** - This will control the size of the liquify effect in the x,y,and z directions.
 The higher the value the tighter the waves will be.
-> > 1. **Liquify Distance** - This will control the size of liquify effect in the x,y,and z directions.
+> > 1. **Liquify Distance** - This will control the size of the liquify effect in the x,y,and z directions.
 The higher the value the tighter the waves will be.
-> > 1. **Liquify Power** - This value controls the strength of liquify effect .
+> > 1. **Liquify Power** - This value controls the strength of the liquify effect .
 The higher the value the image will have a more melted effect.
-> > 1. **Liquify Sharpness** - This value controls the sharpness of liquify effect.
+> > 1. **Liquify Sharpness** - This value controls the sharpness of the liquify effect.
 The lower the value the less intense the effect will be.
 >
 > - **Party Lights**
 >